NHERI-SimCenter/SimCenterDocumentation/docs/common/technical_manual/desktop/SimCenterUQTechnical.rst

 * **The models should take the same input random variables and produces the same output quantities of interest.** For example, if target system is a structure, if one model takes stiffness as random variable and the other does not, the model violates the problem definition.
 Similarly, if :math:`j`-th output of the HF model is the 1st floor inter-story drift, :math:`j`-th output of the LF model should also be 1st floor inter-story drift.

 * **The models should have clear hierarchy in terms of accuracy and time.** When the HF and LF model responses are different, the assumption is that the HF response is always accurate.
-Therefore, if a LF model runs faster than the HF model, it is optimal to run only the HF model, and there is no reason to run MFMC.
+Therefore, if a LF model runs faster than the HF model, it is optimal to run only the HF model, and there is no reason to introduce MFMC.

 * **The response of different models should have high correlation**.
-The efficiency of MFMC heavily depends on the correlation between the model outputs.
+The efficiency of MFMC heavily depends on the correlation between the HF and LF model outputs.
 Only if the correlation is fairly high, the MF estimation is meaningfully efficient than conducting only HF simulations.

 :numref:`fig-MF-SP` shows the expected speed-up factor for different computation time ratios and correlation coefficient values.
-One can notice that only when computational cost ratio is greater than a factor of 100 and when correlation is greater than 0.85-0.9, the expected gain is significant.
+One can notice that only when the ratio of the model evaluation time is greater than 100 and when the correlation is greater than 0.85-0.9, the expected speed-up is significant.

 .. _fig-MF-SP: